-Tip #2: People like to know what they’re agreeing to, so let them know what the review will entail.
-Will it take them five minutes to complete, or 20?
+Tip 2: People like to know what they’re agreeing to, so let them know what the review will entail.
+Will it take them five minutes to complete or 20?
 Do they need to provide screenshots of your SaaS to prove they are a customer?
 Is it mostly boxes to check, or will they need to write paragraph-length answers about their experience?
-Preparing them will show that you care about their time, and put them in a positive state of mind before reviewing your solution.
+Preparing them will show that you care about their time and put them in a positive state of mind before they review your solution.

-There are alternatives to one-on-one outreach, like email campaigns that reach all of your customers with one send or outreach done from the review site itself.
-G2 has a unique offering where it reaches out to your clients directly and offers rewards like an Amazon gift card for simply completing a review.
+There are alternatives to one-on-one outreach, such as email campaigns that reach all of your customers with one send or outreach from the review site itself.
+G2 has a unique offering through which it reaches out to your clients directly and offers rewards such as Amazon gift cards for simply completing a review.
 This is a great option if you don’t have the bandwidth for managing one-on-one outreach or if you think you’ll have more success with a third party making the request.
 The caveat, of course, is this requires you to have a budget.

-Although you want to do heavy outreach requesting reviews when you launch on these sites, lead generation from reviews works best when you go against the set-it-and-forget-it approach.
-The reality is, customers churn, and although their positive reviews might not disappear, you’re not doing your sales team any favors by having a review site presence with reviews only from past customers.
+Although you want to do significant initial outreach requesting reviews when you launch on these sites, lead generation from reviews works best when you go against the set-it-and-forget-it approach.
+The reality is that customers churn, and although their positive reviews might not disappear, you’re not doing your sales team any favors by having a review site presence with reviews only from past customers.
 Asking for reviews should be part of your regular marketing (or customer success) strategy.

 Build the request into your process.
-Find that sweet spot when your customer has gotten a groove of using your SaaS and knows the features well enough to speak about them.
+Find that sweet spot when your customer has gotten into the groove of using your SaaS solution and knows the features well enough to speak about them.
 Then, set up an internal notification for your team to make the request once your customer has hit that sweet spot after days or months of using your solution.